Exploring the accuracy of drone-applied herbicide treatments

 Figure 4 – Left (a): Prevailing wind direction overlaid on orthoscopic image.
 Right (b): Polygons representing manual traces of the perimeter of the burned treatment areas.
 Areas are noted for each treatment.

-Calculating Effective Swath Width
+Estimating Effective Swath Width

 Figure 5 – Example of port and starboard measurements along the downwind and upwind-most flight paths.
-The averages were calculated and added to estimate swath width.
+The averages were calculated and added to estimate effective swath width.

 Results – Part One